npeshekncsu/st558-project2/Readme.md

     - <a href="#132-get-cities-function"
       id="toc-132-get-cities-function">1.3.2 Get cities function</a>
     - <a
-      href="#133-get-air-quality-and-weather-metrics-based-on-country-state-and-city"
+      href="#133-get-air-quality-and-weather-metrics-based-on-country-state-and-city-function"
-      id="toc-133-get-air-quality-and-weather-metrics-based-on-country-state-and-city">1.3.3
+      id="toc-133-get-air-quality-and-weather-metrics-based-on-country-state-and-city-function">1.3.3
-      Get air quality and weather metrics based on country, state and city</a>
+      Get air quality and weather metrics based on country, state and city function</a>
-    - <a href="#134-get-air-quality-and-weather-metrics-for-country"
+    - <a href="#134-get-air-quality-and-weather-metrics-for-country-function"
-      id="toc-134-get-air-quality-and-weather-metrics-for-country">1.3.4 Get
+      id="toc-134-get-air-quality-and-weather-metrics-for-country-function">1.3.4
-      air quality and weather metrics for country</a>
+      Get air quality and weather metrics for country function</a>
   - <a href="#14-exploratory-data-analysis"
     id="toc-14-exploratory-data-analysis">1.4 Exploratory Data Analysis</a>
     - <a href="#141-eda-for-countries" id="toc-141-eda-for-countries">1.4.1